 A native of Westmoreland County, Mary Briggs returned to the area in 2012 from Arlington, Virginia where she worked as a potter and arts manager.
 She was director of the Lee Arts Center Studios in Arlington for eleven years, before going on to oversee services to artists and to develop programs in folk and traditional arts within Arlington County.
 Currently she is an artist member at the Pittsburgh Center for the Arts ceramics program, grant writer, folklore associate with Folk Art PA, and an adjunct lecturer in the Masters in Cultural Sustainability program at Goucher College, Towson, Maryland.

 Childhood cancer and its aftermath led Jen Costello to study and practice psychology, then, ultimately, to art.
 In 2013 a prognosis of progressive weakness and impaired sensory function in her legs and arms compelled her to give up her career in counseling, and she found that the prescribed medical canes made her feel self-conscious and depressed.
 It was then that she began to design and carve her own canes, using recycled and repurposed materials whenever possible to create functional and spirited art works.
 In 2014, she recognized that what art had done for her it could do for others and she began, upon request, to design and carve canes, at no cost, for others with mobility problems.
-Thus, the Lean On Me Project was born and has grown to include 20 carvers with over 150 canes having been donated in 28 states.
-Jen continues to create and exhibit her personal canes throughout the region and to garner recognition for her work.
+Thus, the Lean On Me Project was born and has grown to include 36 carvers with over 450 canes having been donated in 28 states.
 Lean On Me Project has joined You Are Here to promote accessible and sustainable art for everyone.

 Ambitious and passionate, Maddie Jaynes knows her way around the media world.
 With a background in marketing and branding, she has worked for various companies promoting and advertising.
 She is currently working in management and continues to run her own personal blog.